Quantum geodesic flows and curvature: Noncommutative states and divergence

 \begin{definition} For a function $a:\R\to A$ and a time dependent left vector field $X$ we define

 \end{definition}

-This seems to be more symmetric than if we had applied $X$ only on one side, but there is a more concrete reason why we have to make this definition.
-Recall from Theorem~\ref{thmXstar} part (7) that the divergence of a real vector field obeys the twisted reality condition $a^*=\varsigma(a)$.
+This is more symmetric than if we had applied $X$ only on one side, but there is a more concrete reason why we have to make this definition.
+Recall from Theorem~\ref{thmXstar} part 7) that the divergence of a real vector field obeys the twisted reality condition $a^*=\varsigma(a)$.

 \begin{proposition} Let $a$ be a time-dependent element of $A$ obeying the twisted reality condition $a^*=\varsigma(a)$ and $X$ a time dependent real left vector field.
-If $\ev \,\hat\sigma( \varsigma\circ X \circ \varsigma^{-1} \tens \varsigma\,\xi) =\varsigma\,\ev(X\tens\xi)$ then $\frac{Da}{Dt}$ obeys the twisted reality condition. \end{proposition} \textbf{Proof:}\quad Using the definition of $X^*$ in Theorem~\ref{thmXstar} we get
+If $\ev \,\hat\sigma( \varsigma\circ X \circ \varsigma^{-1} \tens \varsigma\,\omega) =\varsigma\,\ev(X\tens\omega)$ then $\frac{Da}{Dt}$ obeys the twisted reality condition. \end{proposition} \begin{proof} Using the definition of $X^*$ in Theorem~\ref{thmXstar}, we get

 and